Electricity Demand and Generation Scenarios (EDGS)

-The EDGS explore potential future electricity demand, and the generation capacity needed to meet that demand, out to 2050.
+EDGS explores potential future electricity demand, and the generation capacity needed to meet that demand, out to 2050.

-These electricity demand and generation scenarios were published in July 2019.
-EDGS explores future levels of electricity demand and how it could be met out to 2050 under five scenarios:
+The last update to the Electricity Demand and Generation Scenarios was published in July 2019.
+EDGS 2019 explores future levels of electricity demand and how it could be met out to 2050 under 5 scenarios.

 The 2019 EDGS report describes the assumptions and key results for each of the modelled scenarios in the 2019 EDGS.
 Historic data, assumptions, and results for each modelled scenario are provided in the Data Summary file.

 We welcome feedback on the Electricity Demand and Generation Scenarios.